zyqzxn/YuqiangZhangLab.github.io/README.md

 This is the website of our academic research group at SUSTech.
 This website is forked from http://www.allanlab.org, and powered by Jekyll and some Bootstrap, Bootwatch.

-Copyright Zhu Lab.
+Copyright Zhu Group.
 Code released under the MIT License.